RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 where *device name* is a descriptive name for the device.
 Where a device is fully described by the Internet domain name, the common name attribute is optional.

-In addition, id-fpki-common-public-trusted-serverAuth certificates shall conform to the following:

-- The extendedKeyUsage extension shall assert the serverAuthentication value;

-- The *SubjectAltName* field shall contain a *dNSName* containing a Fully Qualified Domain Name (FQDN) of a server;

-- Internet Protocol (IP) Addresses shall not be included in the *SubjectAltName* field;

 For certificates that assert serverAuth in the EKU:

 - Wildcard Domain Names are permitted if all sub-domains covered by the wildcard fall within the same application, cloud service, or system accreditation boundary within the scope of the sponsoring Agency.